Artin0123/gemini-image-mcp-server/README.md

 ## Configuration

-To use this server, you need an OpenAI API key.
+To use this server, you need an Gemini API key.
 Set the following environment variable:

 ```
-OPENAI_API_KEY=your_openai_api_key
+GEMINI_API_KEY=your_gemini_api_key
 ```

 ## MCP Server Configuration